Keto Cocktail Weenies

 A hand holding a toothpick stabbed into a cocktail sausage.

-• Good Good Grape Jelly – Sweetened with erythritol and stevia and only 1 g net carb per tablespoon.
-Does have 1 g sugar from the grape juice concentrate.
+• Good Good Grape Jelly – Sweetened with erythritol and stevia, 1 g net carb per tablespoon.
+Has 1 g sugar from grape juice concentrate.

-• Skinny Girl Merlot Grape – Only 1 g net carb per tablespoon; however, this brand does contain maltodextrin and sucralose.
+• Skinny Girl Merlot Grape – 1 g net carb per tablespoon.
+Contains maltodextrin and sucralose, which I’m not a huge fan of, but it works in a pinch.

 About the Author